 Archie watched the violet speck disappear in the sky with the kind of hope that fills eyes with tears and heart with flame… Something snapped in him, he drew himself up to his full height, he clenched his fists and for a moment didn’t look like a lowly servant at all.
 Soon he found himself running to the barn and waking up his golden dragon.

 “Wally, dear Wally,” he said giving him a hug.
 “Please, wake up!”

 The dragon opened his eyes, very very tired eyes, deep blue.

 “I beg you, carry me back home.
 I must be there!
 I know you can do this!
 I know you’re strong enough!”

-To the utter shock of the local dragon tamers the golden dragon they didn’t hope would survive this day had raised his head and spread his wings.
+To the utter shock of the local dragon tamers the golden dragon they hadn’t expected to survive that day raised his head and spread his wings.
 In a minute he was in the air, with a rider on his back.
 A golden speck was getting smaller and smaller, heading to Ilsenoy.

 Elai felt nothing as he passed by his father’s castle.
 He wasn’t going to visit his family, even though the should have done so, according to the rules.
 He was not in the mood.
 Every second he spent there felt like a precious thing stolen from him.
 He couldn’t wait to go back.

 After Enya had received her adult name, lord Vidar gave her a little castle by the sea to live in and rule.
 From above it looked like a weird nest clinging to the bare rock and was easy to find.